Understanding the Differences Between Banks and Credit Unions

 What services do they offer?

-Both banks and credit unions offer a wide variety of financial products and services, including: checking and savings accounts, personal loans, vehicle loans, home mortgages and credit cards.
+Both banks and credit unions offer a wide variety of financial products and services.
+These can include: checking and savings accounts, personal loans, vehicle loans, home mortgages and credit cards.

 If you’re looking for the convenience of multiple branches and advanced online banking services, a traditional bank might be the better choice, as credit unions typically have fewer branches and have been slower to keep up with technological advances, such as app-based banking.